-1. The employee's performance evaluation process will be reviewed by a panel composed of Management and TWU representatives.
-The TWU representatives will be designated by the Local President.

-2. The panel will consist of four people, two members of the Transport Workers Union of America (TWU) and two members of American Airlines Management.
+- 1. The employee's performance evaluation process will be reviewed by a panel composed of Management and TWU representatives.
+The TWU representatives will be designated by the Local President. - 2.
+The panel will consist of four people, two members of the Transport Workers Union of America (TWU) and two members of American Airlines Management.
 This panel will review all supporting documentation and Crew Chief Evaluations.
 This panel may also interview the affected employee and Management.
-3. In the event the decision of the panel is deadlocked the review will be referred to the Chief Operating Officer.
-If the employee believes the decision of the Chief Operating Officer is not justified he may appeal utilizing the provisions of Article 31.

-4. Demotions for cause will not accompany corrective action as outlined in PPC.

-5. All evaluation forms used to evaluate a Crew Chief will be removed from the employee's file(s) twelve (12) months from the date of evaluation.

-6. An employee demoted for cause will not be permitted to bid another Crew Chief vacancy for a period of twenty four (24) months following the effective date of the demotion.
-Additionally, an employee demoted for cause will not be considered for filling Temporary or Acting Crew Chief vacancies during this time frame.

-7. In no event will the return of an employee directly result in the displacement of another employee in the classification to which he returns.
+- 3. In the event the decision of the panel is deadlocked the review will be referred to the Chief Operating Officer.
+If the employee believes the decision of the Chief Operating Officer is not justified he may appeal utilizing the provisions of Article 31. - 4.
+Demotions for cause will not accompany corrective action as outlined in PPC. - 5.
+All evaluation forms used to evaluate a Crew Chief will be removed from the employee's file(s) twelve (12) months from the date of evaluation. - 6.
+An employee demoted for cause will not be permitted to bid another Crew Chief vacancy for a period of twenty four (24) months following the effective date of the demotion.
+Additionally, an employee demoted for cause will not be considered for filling Temporary or Acting Crew Chief vacancies during this time frame. - 7.
+In no event will the return of an employee directly result in the displacement of another employee in the classification to which he returns.
 These procedures will not apply in the event of a reduction in force as outlined in Article 15 of the Maintenance and Stores Agreements.

-James B. Weel Managing Director Employee Relations American Airlines Inc. Agreed to:
+James B. Weel

+Managing Director

+Employee Relations

+American Airlines, Inc.

+Robert F. Gless

+Deputy Director

+Air Transport Division

-Robert F. Gless International Representative AA System Coordinator Transport Workers Union of America, AFL-CIO
+Transport Workers Union of American, AFL-CIO